turjoy-real/ToDoApp/README.md

+> If you want to understand implementation: (visit my site)[https://turjoysaha.com/blog/react-native]

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server